borpin/heliospy/README.md

 # Improvements

-I need to improve the controlling script.
+* I need to improve the controlling script.
 Pretty rubbish (though it does work).
+* Introduce a service file for init.d and systemd

 Feel free to clone and improve :)